popeindustries/buddy/README.md

 ## Working with CSS

-Like JS modules, CSS dependencies are automatically resolved through parsing and inlining of `@import` directives.
+Like js modules, css dependencies are automatically resolved through parsing and inlining of `@import` directives.

 ### Examples